-With the increasingly remote nature of education and work, employers have needed to rely on online learning platforms to help train employees.
+With the increasingly remote nature of education and work, employers have needed to rely on online learning solutions and learning management systems to help train employees.
 According to a market analysis by Global Industry Analysts, Inc, 77 per cent of American companies already use some form of online learning to train their workforce.

 Here are some things to keep in mind when designing an employee training plan.